-Responsibility for the building’s reopening is shared between our two staff members in our main office: Steve Pruchnicki (.3) and Polly Graham (.311).
+Responsibility for oversight of the department’s use of its facilities is shared between our two staff members in our main office: Steve Pruchnicki (.3) and Polly Graham (.311).
 Polly is the Building Reopening Coordinator for Hayes Hall and Steve is the Safety Coordinator for the Department of Design.
-You are encouraged to communicate with them directly about questions or concerns about the building or safety protocols that are not addressed in this handbook.
+You are encouraged to communicate with them directly about questions or concerns about the building or safety protocols that are not addressed in these guidelines.
 Email is the better mode of communication with them because both are dividing their time between working on campus and working from home.

-For the autumn semester, Access to Department of Design spaces in Hayes and Hopkins Halls will be restricted to the open hours for the buildings, starting on 8/24/20, Monday-Friday.
+For the autumn semester, access to Department of Design spaces in Hayes and Hopkins Halls will be restricted to the open hours for the buildings, starting on 8/24/20, Monday-Friday.
+These are M-T, 7 am-9 pm and W-F 7 am-8 pm.
 Spaces will be cleaned professionally during night hours.
-If the building’s exterior doors are unlocked, students are welcome as long as safety guidelines are followed.
-Starting after Labor Day, limited week-end hours will be added for students who reserve studio space, up to approved occupancy levels.
+If the building’s exterior doors are unlocked, our students are welcome as long as safety guidelines are followed.
 Expect to carry your BuckID at all times.
-Monitors will be on site to confirm that access limitations and healthy behaviors in practice.
+Faculty and staff members have the ability to observe and confirm that access limitations and healthy behaviors are being practiced in our facilities.
 If a monitor asks you to leave our building for any reason, you are expected to cooperate.

 Main Office/Staff Offices/Faculty Offices

-Because all buildings have sharply limited occupancy, most staff and faculty members will continue to work from home when not teaching a hybrid class.
-The main office (Room 100) will remain locked at all times.
-Appointments to speak with Polly Graham, Steve Pruchnicki, Gabe Tippery, or Mary Anne Beecher should be made in advance using our new booking system.
+Because all buildings have sharply reduced occupancies, most staff and faculty members will continue to work from home when not teaching a hybrid course.
+The main office (Room 100) will remain locked at all times to control social distancing.
+Appointments to speak with Polly Graham, Steve Pruchnicki, or Mary Anne Beecher should be made in advance using our new booking system.
 If you have immediate questions or need access to supplies, knocking on the office door will usually yield assistance from a student or staff member.

 Faculty members have access to their offices for research activity although meetings with others is restricted.
 The cleaning of private office spaces is the responsibility of the occupant.
 Trash should be removed to a public area regularly.
 High-touch surfaces should be disinfected regularly.